 Even with the knowledge of possible side effects, it is startling to discover that your fat reduction treatment resulted in fat growth instead.
-In a very small percentage of patients, certain treatments for body sculpting can result in a condition known as paradoxical adipose hyperplasia.
+In a very small percentage of patients, certain treatments for body sculpting such as CoolSculpting can result in a condition known as paradoxical adipose hyperplasia.
 This is exactly what it sounds like; fat spreading unexpectedly.
 This unfortunate side effect can be effectively eliminated by a skilled surgeon with minimal downtime.

 In PAH, instead of the targeted fat cells being eliminated, they actually increase in size and number, resulting in an enlargement of the treated area.
 PAH can occur weeks or even months after the initial treatment.
 The precise cause of PAH is not completely understood, but many believe it is related to a genetic predisposition or an inflammatory response.
 PAH is typically treated with liposuction, abdominoplasty, or a combination of procedures in order to remove the excess fat cells.

 PAH is an extremely rare side effect of CoolSculpting treatment that is estimated to affect around 0.5% or less of patients.
 Instead of the expected results of the treatment, the opposite occurs.
 Fat cells multiply, become larger, and sometimes become firm or tender.
 This reaction is not fully understood but is easily reversible with proper treatment.

 PAH is most commonly treated with the simple removal of the enlarged area of fat cells.
 This may involve liposuction, surgical removal, or both depending on the extent of the hyperplasia.